XsF1re/FlyJB-X/README.md

 - libhooker optimization by @ryannair05
 - Some code from SnapHide by @AeonLucid

+## How to build
+1. git clone this repository.
+2. change directory to this repository on Terminal.
+3. run command "./bin/distro.sh"

 ## License
 FlyJB X is licensed under the [GPLv3](LICENSE).